coderefinery/DEPRECATED-git-archaeology/_episodes/02-bisecting.md

 ```

 - This can even be automatized with `git bisect run <script>`.
-- For this you write the script that returns zero/non-zero (success/failure).
+- For this you write a script that returns zero/non-zero (success/failure).

 ---